Jahnvi001/HandPainter/README.md

- In air canvas you can draw on the screen with only waiving your finger around in the air.
-Its actually a colour tracking project with a small color bead on the Finger.
+It’s an air canvas, you can draw on screen with waving your fingers around in the air.
+It's actually a color tracking project with a small color bead on the finger.